Xhino Sejdo

-Xhino Sejdo (born 30 April 1991 in Tiranë) was an Albanian footballer.
-Now known as a businessman...
+Xhino Sejdo (born 30 April 1991) was an Albanian footballer.
+Now known as a businessman.

 Club career

-He has played as a goalkeeper for Kf Tirana.
+He has played as a goalkeeper for KF Tirana.

 Fireworks incident

 On 25 March 2014 whilst Sejdo was training with KF Tirana at the Skënder Halili centre, fireworks were placed on his car which created a small explosion.
 Nobody was injured in the incident and the culprits were never found, and the police believing the incident to be unprovoked rather than a revenge attack on the player.